The Cayuga Way

 At the Cayuga Collection, our style of sustainable tourism is one which enhances the geographical character of a destination.
 National Geographic call it Geotourism – we treat it as The Cayuga Way.

 In every location we operate, we strive to sustain and enhance the environment, culture, heritage and the well-being of our local residents.

 Learn more about our Collection-wide and Hotel-specific projects below.

 Private Nature Reserves

-Arenas del Mar is also set within 11 acres of private nature reserve, a plot of land which has been reforested over the last two decades with over 7,000 native trees and thousands of endemic plants.
-Isla Palenque too in Panama’s Gulf of Chiriquí protects 400 acres of old-growth rainforest on the island.
+For example, Isla Palenque in Panama’s Gulf of Chiriquí protects 400-acres of old-growth rainforest on the island.
+Arenas Del Mar is also set within 11 acres of private nature reserve, a plot of land which has been reforested over the last two decades with over 7,000 native trees and thousands of endemic plants.

 “Owned by visionaries, operated by a leader in Costa Rican responsible travel, and staffed by some of the most personable and professional people one is likely to meet, I cannot imagine a more authentic sustainable place within one of the most biodiverse destinations of the world.
 This is the future of tourism and travel.”